Skip to main content

 • Dishwasher (optional)

-Some air fryer components can be placed in a dishwasher for cleaning.
-However, be sure to read your manufacturer’s instructions before using the dishwasher, as some air fryers can be damaged using this method.
+You can put some air fryer components in the dishwasher for cleaning.
+However, be sure to read your manufacturer’s instructions before using the dishwasher, as this method can damage some air fryers.

-Additionally, be sure never to submerge the air fryer main drawer underwater.
-Doing so could result in damaging the electrical components and render your air fryer unusable.
+Additionally, never submerge the air fryer’s main drawer underwater.
+Doing so could damage the electrical components and render your air fryer unusable.

 The first step to cleaning your air fryer is to unplug the appliance and allow it time to cool.
 Air fryers can become extremely hot while they cook your food, so it’s essential to allow them to cool before you begin cleaning.

 Once cooled, begin disassembling the air fryer.
 You can do this by pulling out the main drawer and basket.
 There’s no need for further disassembling as the food is always heated inside the basket of the main drawer.
-If you are curious about how to clean the exterior of the air fryer, we will discuss the best way to do so later in this article.
+If you are curious about how to clean the exterior of the air fryer, we will discuss the best way to do so later.

 With your parts removed from the air fryer, it’s time to begin cleaning.
 Your air fryer has two removable components: The basket and the main drawer, which both require cleaning to ensure the fryer operates at its optimal performance.